This information explains fibromyalgia (fie-bro-my-AL-juh). It also describes some of its common symptoms and how it can be treated.

 Most people start to have symptoms of fibromyalgia between the ages of 30 and 55.
 It’s more common in female adults, but children and male adults can also have it.

-We don’t know what causes fibromyalgia.
+We do not know what causes fibromyalgia.

 Symptoms of Fibromyalgia

-The pain can get worse if you:
+Your pain can get worse if you:

-- Have anxiety
+- Have stress.

-- Have stress
+- Have trouble focusing.